-Splitter islands with two 0.8m high poles are now in the final design for the Great Clowes Street / Blackfriars Road cycleway positioned at the beginning of each section of light segregation and at regular 25m intervals to provide a visible line of sight for general traffic.
+Splitter islands with 2 0.8m high poles are now in the final design for the Great Clowes Street and Blackfriars Road cycleway positioned at the beginning of each section of light segregation and at regular 25m intervals to provide a visible line of sight for general traffic.
 This frequency makes them more conspicuous and the islands effectively define a 0.4m ‘buffer zone’ offering protection to cyclists from passing vehicles.
-This buffer zone is reinforced by the Armadillo units.
+This buffer zone is reinforced by the armadillo units.

 The manufacturers do not recommend using the angled arrangement on bends.
-The in-line arrangement worked better for users entering and exiting the facility and can be used in all scenarios / carriageway alignments.
-Following the trial, the in-line arrangement has been selected for the full scheme on Great Clowes Street / Blackfriars road.
+The in-line arrangement worked better for users entering and exiting the facility and can be used in all scenarios and carriageway alignments.
+Following the trial, the in-line arrangement has been selected for the full scheme on Great Clowes Street and Blackfriars road.

-Following the trial a typical Armadillo unit spacing on the Great Clowes Street / Blackfriars Road cycleway scheme will be 3m (leaving about 2.2m gap between each unit) with 3 to 7 Armadillos between splitter islands.
+Following the trial a typical armadillo unit spacing on the Great Clowes Street and Blackfriars Road cycleway scheme will be 3m (leaving about 2.2m gap between each unit) with 3 to 7 armadillos between splitter islands.
 The units will be centrally positioned within the 0.4m buffer zone, following the alignment of the splitter island poles.

 Cycle lane width

-The final design for the Great Clowes Street / Blackfriars Road scheme includes a single mandatory cycle lane marking on the traffic side of the light segregation.
+The final design for the Great Clowes Street and Blackfriars Road scheme includes a single mandatory cycle lane marking on the traffic side of the light segregation.

 The trial sites also included an advisory cycle lane (Diagram 1004) road marking on the inside (cycle lane side) of the light segregation features.
 But the Department for Transport confirmed that such an arrangement does not conform to the Traffic Signs Regulations and General Directions (TSRGD) and is not authorised for use.
-It’s also important to note that light segregation should only be used to provide protection for a mandatory cycle lane, ie a lane that all other traffic is prohibited from using, including motorcycles.
+It’s also important to note that light segregation should only be used to provide protection for a mandatory cycle lane (a lane that all other traffic is prohibited from using, including motorcycles).

 their acceptability on a location-specific basis

-The Great Clowes Street / Blackfriars Road cycleway scheme is due for completion in March 2016.
+The Great Clowes Street and Blackfriars Road cycleway scheme is due for completion in March 2016.
 The total cost of implementing it will be approximately £900,000.
-This includes 4.2km of protected cycle lanes (2.1km per direction) including continuous high quality coloured surfacing, over 115 splitter islands and over 400 Armadillo units.
+This includes 4.2km of protected cycle lanes (2.1km per direction) including continuous high quality coloured surfacing, over 115 splitter islands and over 400 armadillo units.
 Once completed it will be the largest application of light segregation in the UK.